 The State did however reject the notion that it can be legally obliged to act.
 In short, the State argues that there is no legal norm on the basis of which it is legally bound to reduce greenhouse gas emissions.
 Furthermore, the State argues that whether and to what extent emissions should be reduced is a political question in which the courts should not intervene.

 the Urgenda Foundation strengthened the legal argumentation that was laid out in the summons and reacts to the defense of the State.
 After the statement of reply was filed, the State submitted one final written rebuttal before the hearing.

 On 14 April 2015, oral arguments were presented at the district court in The Hague.
 The pleadings of Urgenda can be foundThe district court of The Hague issued its judgment on the 24 June 2015.
 The court published an English translation of the judgment, as well as an English language press release.

 In addition to the translated documents provided by the court, Urgenda has provided video footage of the court session in which the court presented its verdict, including English subtitles (see below).

 In September 2015, despite calls from leading scientists, lawyers, citizens, companies and the 886 co-plaintiffs, the Dutch government decided to appeal the historic judgment.
-The government’s submission of the grounds of the appeal can be found here.
-Urgenda’s response (known as its notice on appeal) can be found here.
+The appeal will be heard in the Hague Court of Appeal on 28 May 2018.
+The government’s written grounds of appeal are only available in Dutch.
+The English translation of Urgenda’s response (known as its notice on appeal) can be found here.

 Click here for more information on the Dutch Climate Case including background reference materials, downloads and press coverage.